-The Lim Garden is a 1-acre private residence in Woodinville, WA.
+The Lim Garden is a private 1-acre residence in Woodinville, WA.

 It’s my childhood home.
-Creating a garden here (or anywhere else) was never on my radar until the summer of 2017, when I had the random idea to dig a BBQ fire pit in the backyard — on land that had been left as 'wild' woodland since logging came through in the 1890s, including the 37 years my family has lived there.
+Creating a garden here (or anywhere) was never on my radar until the summer of 2017 when the random idea to dig a BBQ fire pit in the backyard escalated into a full-speed ascent (or descent, depending on how you look at it) into the world of gardening.

 Notable collections include Aucuba, Ligularia/Farfugium, Aspidistra, Polygonatum/Disporum/Disporopsis, and ferns.

-Despite being small by botanical garden standards, I 'borrow' the neighboring forest land to extend and surround the space, making it feel larger and more secluded.
+Despite being small by botanical garden standards, I borrow the neighboring forest land to extend and surround the space, making it feel larger and more secluded.

-The garden is still in its infancy and I have a lot to learn, it’s an experiment and a personal expression, but I am proud of what I’ve achieved in a very short time.
+The garden is still in its infancy and I have a lot to learn, it’s an experiment and a personal expression, but I am happy with what I’ve achieved in a very short time.

 The garden is located in the Cottage Lake area of Woodinville, WA.

-It is a private residence, and not open to the public except on specified open days (TBA) or by appointment.
+It is a private residence and not open to the public except on specified open days (TBA) or by appointment.

 Sign up to hear from us about open days, events, and plant sales.